omidfarhang/omid.dev/content/posts/2010-10-29-gnome-developers-attack-canonicals-ubuntu-decision.en.md

 ##### Canonical’s Leap Off?

-Ubuntu developer Jono Bacon was <a href="http://www.jonobacon.org/2010/10/25/ubuntu-11-04-to-ship-unity/" target="_blank">quick to point out</a> that Unity will still depend heavily on GNOME’s software stack, even if the interface itself break away from GNOME.
+Ubuntu developer Jono Bacon was [quick to point out](http://www.jonobacon.org/2010/10/25/ubuntu-11-04-to-ship-unity/) that Unity will still depend heavily on GNOME’s software stack, even if the interface itself break away from GNOME.
 That may be true, but GNOME developer Jon McCann nonetheless views this move as a fundamental break between Ubuntu and GNOME.

 Not that McCann was surprised.
 “Canonical has been pulling away from the GNOME project for about two years,” he declared.
 “So, this was inevitable.
 I suspect that the timing probably has a lot to do with Mark’s jealousy of the recent OS X Tiger announcement.”